Skip to main content

 • Electron WebView - For Electron-based applications

-• Browser Compatibility: The WebView must support:
+• Browser compatibility: The WebView must support:

 • ES6+ JavaScript features